 - Take pictures at Arch Rock or Skull Rock

 It's easy to see why so many people think Joshua Tree is special and why there is a vibrant arts and spirituality community surrounding the park.
-The scenery really gets your brain juices flowing.
-The colors and unique plants and and rocks inspire creativeness and imagination.
+The scenery just really gets your brain waves flowing, you know?
+The colors and unique plants and rocks inspire creativeness and imagination.

 It's difficult to leave the beauty and head back towards civilization.
 The concrete jungle that we call home becomes an unnatural disconnection of reality after visiting such a natural place like Joshua Tree.
 If you really enjoyed your time in the desert at Joshua Tree, consider visiting one of the other similar national parks nearby, like Zion National Park or Grand Canyon National Park.